Pilgrim's bid for Hillshire puts Pinnacle deal in peril

-Pilgrim's Pride Corp (PPC.O) on Tuesday offered to buy Hillshire Brands Co HSH.N in an all-cash deal valued at $6.4 billion, as the world's second-largest chicken processor seeks to expand its protein footprint with Hillshire's sausages and lunch meats.
+Pilgrim's Pride Corp PPC.O on Tuesday offered to buy Hillshire Brands Co HSH.N in an all-cash deal valued at $6.4 billion (3.8 billion pounds), as the world's second-largest chicken processor seeks to expand its protein footprint with Hillshire's sausages and lunch meats.

 A buying spree launched in 2005 transformed JBS into the world's biggest beef producer with more than 14 major acquisitions in six years, including U.S. rivals Swift, Smithfield Beef and Pilgrim's Pride.